 His team was a great resource as he learned all about his new role from home, working virtually due to the effects of the pandemic.
 Despite the distance, Brady still felt connected to his team and Habitat’s mission, and thinks that Habitat does a great job of making AmeriCorps members feel involved.

-Along with learning just how many programs Habitat has to serve the community, including A Brush With Kindness and Age Well at Home, Brady made some impacts of his own.
+Along with learning just how many programs Habitat has to serve the community, including A Brush With Kindness and the Mortgage Foreclosure Prevention Program, Brady made some impacts of his own.
 One that stood out was his work on the COVID-19 Housing Assistance Program (CHAP).
 Brady said “I would consider the biggest accomplishment of my term was helping recruit, select, train, and support CHAP volunteers.
 These volunteers specifically helped process applications that supported homeowners receiving CHAP funding during the COVID-19 crisis.
 It was amazing to see volunteers’ dedication to homeowners.
 And because of their time many families received funding to stay in their homes during the pandemic.”

 By the end of the year, Brady had developed several new skills, including data tracking, project management, and team development.
 He also had the opportunity to co-lead a professional development training for his team!

 That wasn’t the only thing he took away from his time serving this year: “AmeriCorps gave me many tactical skills, but also a better understanding of the issue of housing affordability and how I can continue to advocate for it even after my time with Habitat.”